sasunts/Lowest-common-ancestor/README.md

 CS3012 Assignment

 ## Task
-* Lowest Common Ancestor for a binary tree.
+* Lowest Common Ancestor for a directed acyclic graph.
 * Choose a unit testing framework.
 A comprehensive by language list is available here.
 * Create a repository on a git service such as Github.
 Your work will be implemented in this repository.
 * Define a set of initial unit tests that capture the basic expected behaviour.
 This will require you to create sample data and also to identify the basic API for your solution.